Resilience

 Read more

-Resilience Theme Lead
+Resilience Lead

-Dr Ben Parkes, Lecturer in Climate Resilience
+Dr Ben Parkes, Senior Lecturer in Climate Resilience

-Ben is a lecturer in Climate Resilience in the Department of Civil Engineering and Management.
+Ben is a senior lecturer in Climate Resilience in the Department of Civil Engineering and Management.
 His research focus is on mitigating or adapting to the impacts of climate change.
 The topics he researches range from water access for crops, to aircraft emissions to sustainable computing.
 His teaching has two major components, sustainability of infrastructure systems to the first year civil engineering students and climate impacts analysis to the fourth years.